 We begin this blog series with the story of Mary Blackmore, a woman whose death brought about the creation of Bozeman’s Sunset Hills Cemetery.

-Mary Sidford, born 1822, married William Blackmore in 1851 at the church of Saint John the Baptist in Bishopstone near Salisbury, England.
+Mary Sidford, born in 1822, married William Blackmore in 1851 at the church of Saint John the Baptist in Bishopstone near Salisbury, England.
 Purportedly a confidant of Queen Victoria, Mary was described as a, “kind and friendly individual” and a prominent social leader, who entertained such 19th century celebrities as Mark Twain and Charlotte Bronte at their extensive country estate.
 William was a frequent traveler of the American West and had made quite a fortune promoting the frontier.
-As a wealthy man with interests in anthropology and Native American customs, he helped to fund explorers and photographers like William Jackson and Ferdinand Hayden.
+As a wealthy man with interests in anthropology and Native American customs, he helped to fund explorers and photographers like William Henry Jackson and Ferdinand Hayden.
 In 1872, William and Mary decided to travel to the United States with their nephew to visit Yellowstone National Park during its inaugural year.
 Before they left, the Blackmores agreed that if either died on their journey, the other would arrange for the burial at the place where the death occurred.

 Do you have a suggestion for future installments of this blog?
 Please contact us at firstname.lastname@example.org.

 “Collecting the American West; The Rise and Fall of William Blackmore”

 “Facts you should know about Sunset Hills Cemetery”